OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 #### Concepts to Include {-}

 When selecting concept to include, we can specify which covariates we would like to generate, for example to use in a propensity model.
 When specifying covariates here, all other covariates (aside from those you specified) are left out.
 We usually want to include all baseline covariates, letting the regularized regression build a model that balances all covariates.
 The only reason we might want to specify particular covariates is to replicate an existing study that manually picked covariates.
-These inclusions can be specified in this comparison section or in the analysis section, because sometimes they pertain to a specific comparison (e.g. know confounders in a comparison), or sometimes they pertain to an analysis (e.g. when evaluating a particular covariate selection strategy).
+These inclusions can be specified in this comparison section or in the analysis section, because sometimes they pertain to a specific comparison (e.g. known confounders in a comparison), or sometimes they pertain to an analysis (e.g. when evaluating a particular covariate selection strategy).

 #### Concepts to Exclude {-}